 Staff in all other sectors (see note below) who don't want to use the online facility highlighted at the top of this page, can download our standard application form, also attached to this page, and return this to us using the freepost address on the form.
 Alternatively, you can ask us to post the appropriate application form to you.

 The union promotes the interests of those working in the sectors we have responsibility for.
 How do we do this?
 By organising the workforce and by using that influence to persuade employers to treat their staff fairly, be they employed or freelance.

 Improvements to pay and conditions of employment (working hours, sick pay, holiday entitlement, and job security, to name but a few) and the proper protection of the workforce through a commitment to health and safety, equality and training define what BECTU is about.

 BECTU has long-standing recognition agreements with a huge number of employers operating in the media and entertainment industries.
 From large scale employers like the BBC, ITV, the National Theatre or Odeon, through to smaller operations such as the Brewery Arts Centre in Kendal, or an animation workshop in Bristol, BECTU branches are working for their members.

 In some cases our agreements are with groups of employers such as with the Society of London Theatre (SOLT), UK Theatre (for regional venues, organisation previously known as the TMA) or the Producers Alliance for Cinema and Television, otherwise known as PACT.
-New for 2014, BECTU has concluded new agreements to represent staff at Al Jazeera English, Curzon Cinemas and the Kings Place arts venue in London.
+BECTU has recently concluded new agreements to represent staff at Al Jazeera English, Curzon Cinemas, the Kings Place arts venue in London and Shakespeare's Globe.

 UK legislation gives everyone the right to belong to a trade union; we hope you will use that right and join your union.
 We also encourage you to find out more about BECTU through your branch.
 We invite you to get involved in the union's work.